 A concern is when hopyards experience these stress symptoms (which are often diagnosed as a possible potassium deficiency) that the correct action is taken.
 Muriate of potash (potassium chloride) is often applied to correct the symptoms without doing a soil test first to see what the existing chloride salts levels are.
 This additional chloride can make the problem worse and ruin the alpha levels of the entire crop.

-If overall potassium levels are low, and muriate of potash is used; it should be applied in the fall season to allow the chlorides to leach out over the winter.
-Also, manure applications should be switched to cattle or horse manures.
+If overall potassium levels are low, and muriate of potash is used; it should be applied in the fall post-harvest season to allow the chlorides to leach out over the winter.
+Also, poultry or swine manure applications should be switched to cattle or horse manures.
 If poultry or swine manures are used; it is advised to apply them to alternate rows in alternate years.
 Fall applications of manures that are tilled into the soil and allowed to fallow over the winter are the most effective.

-So, in summary, if hop plants show poor color, vigor, fertilizer response, and symptoms similar to those pictured:
+In summary, if hop plants show poor color, vigor, fertilizer response, and symptoms similar to those pictured:

 Great Lakes Hops January 6, 2014 reprints by permission.